-- The types of data, metadata, samples, physical collections, software, curriculum materials, and other materials to be collected and/or generated in the course of the project;
+- The types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project;

 - The standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies);

 - The policies for access and sharing including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements;

 - The policies and provisions for re-use, re-distribution, and the production of derivatives;

 - The plans for archiving data, samples, and other research products, and for preservation of access to them.

 The DMP will be evaluated as an integral part of each proposal during the merit review process.
 It must include sufficient information to enable reviewers to assess the plan.
 The DMP should reflect best practices in the relevant research community(ies) and be appropriate for the data to be generated as part of the proposed activities.

 Definition and Policy: